 - Hiawatha Gardens Parking Lot located at 10 Old Man’s Trail

-- The free shuttle operates every day, starting at 6:00 am, every 10 minutes during the peak season weekends and every 20 minutes otherwise.
+- The free shuttle operates every day (excluding Thanksgiving, Christmas and New Year’s Day), starting at 6:00 am, every 10 minutes during the peak season weekends and every 20 minutes otherwise.

 - View parking map